dhruv572/DevOps_CI-CD_PipeLine_Implementation/README.md

 ## Phase 1: Infrastructure Setup & Security

 1. **Create Separate Network Environments for Privacy, Isolation, and Security**
-   - **Create and manage VPC (Virtual Private Cloud)**:
-     - Set up a **VPC** to ensure your cloud network is isolated from others.
+   - **Launch an AWS EC2 Instance**
+      - Use Amazon Linux 2 or Ubuntu 20.04 LTS.
-     - Configure it with public and private subnets as needed.
+      - Configure keypair and configuration for these instances.
-     - Use **CIDR blocks** for IP address allocation and design the network topology.
    - **Create and manage Security Groups**:
      - Create **Security Groups** for controlling traffic.
      - Define **inbound** (incoming) rules that specify which ports, protocols, and IP ranges can access your instances.